optimalbrew/rif-consensus-node/docs/community/code-reviews.md

-description: Code review guidelines for Pantheon developers
+description: Code review guidelines for RSK Private developers
 <!--- END of page meta data -->

 All changes must be code reviewed.
 For non-approvers this is obvious, since